Policy Development

 The review of cyber policies should have mechanisms and measures in place to enable rapid updates in response to regulatory updates, emerging cyber threats, policy gaps and weaknesses, technological advancement and general changes to the organisation’s digital activities.

-Your organisation’s board and management should collaborate in the development and improvement of cyber policies and processes.
+• Your organisation’s board and management should collaborate in the development and improvement of security policies and processes.

 Building a healthy cyber governance culture involves prioritising cyber security as a strategic business issue, and raising awareness and responsibility throughout the organisation.
 It is recommended to consult with cyber security professionals to tailor policies effectively and ensure compliance with relevant laws and regulations.